Supported living proposal for 180 Culver Road

 Subject to planning permission, it is proposed that the new Two Saints funded facility will be built on the land at 180 Culver Road.
 The current derelict building on this Hampshire County Council land will be knocked down.

 Designed to meet the specific needs of its residents, this new facility will provide much-needed and improved homes and 24-hour tailored support to help people start or continue their journey away from homelessness.

 Alongside the tremendous partnership work of the Basingstoke and Deane Social Inclusion Partnership, the homes will play a key role in supporting the borough council’s target to eradicate rough sleeping by 2024, as set out in its housing and homelessness strategy (Link to page).

-Residents in the neighbouring area have been contacted about the scheme and everyone with an interest will be invited to view the full plans and ask questions and input their views in the New Year.
+Residents in the neighbouring area have been contacted about the scheme and everyone with an interest will be invited to view the full plans and ask questions and input their views in the coming weeks and months.

 It is hoped a full planning application will be submitted to Basingstoke and Deane Borough Council’s planning department in January.

 Early next year, Two Saints will be submitting a planning application to knock down the existing building at 180 Culver Road and replace it with a smart, new purpose-built supported living scheme for 23 Basingstoke and Deane residents to give them the best chance of a brighter future.
 Please see the brochure at the bottom of this page which highlights Two Saints' vision for the site.